re-rxjs/react-rxjs/README.md

 prevent memory-leaks this cached Observable will be removed from the cache when it finalizes.

+### useSubscribe

+A React hook that creates a subscription to the provided observable once the component mounts and it unsubscribes when the component unmounts.

+Arguments:
+ - `source$`: Source observable that the hook will subscribe to.
+ - `unsubscribeGraceTime`: Amount of time in ms that the hook should wait before unsubscribing from the source observable after it unmounts (default = 200).

+Important: This hook doesn't trigger any updates.

+### Subscribe

+A React Component that creates a subscription to the provided observable once the component mounts and it unsubscribes from it when the component unmounts.

+Properties:
+ - `source$`: Source observable that the Component will subscribe to.
+ - `graceTime`: an optional property that describes the amount of time in ms that the Component should wait before unsubscribing from the source observable after it unmounts (default = 200).

+Important: This Component doesn't trigger any updates.

 ## Examples
 - [This is a contrived example](https://codesandbox.io/s/crazy-wood-vn7gg?file=/src/fakeApi.js) based on [this example](https://reactjs.org/docs/concurrent-mode-patterns.html#reviewing-the-changes) from the React docs.